niegowski/node-daemonize2/README.md

 `error.message` contains information what went wrong.

 ### daemon.start()
-Asynchronously start daemon.
-Emits `running` in case of daemon already running and `starting` when daemon is not running.
-Then emits `started` when daemon successfully started.
+Start daemon asynchronously.
+Emits `running` in case when daemon is already running and `starting` when daemon is not running.
+Then emits `started` when daemon is successfully started.

-Emits `error` in case of any problem with starting daemon.
+Emits `error` in case of any problem during daemon startup.

 ### daemon.stop()
 Asynchronously stop daemon.
 Sends `SIGTERM` to daemon every 2s (or time